Understanding Distance Metrics Used in Machine Learning

 Minkowski Distance is the generalized form of Euclidean and Manhattan Distance.

 Here, p represents the order of the norm.
-Let’s calculate the Minkowski Distance of the order 3:
+Let’s calculate the Minkowski Distance formula of order 3:

 The p parameter of the Minkowski Distance metric of SciPy represents the order of the norm.
 When the order(p) is 1, it will represent Manhattan Distance and when the order in the above formula is 2, it will represent Euclidean Distance.